 - Don't be belligerent or uncooperative.

-- Follow their instruction, do not try to fight especially if outnumbered.
+- Follow the captors instructions, do not try to fight especially if outnumbered.

 - Cooperate with them, give them no reason to physically harm you.